jgorton23/Coms327/README.md

-# Project 1 - Part C
+# Project 2 - Part A

 ## Features Implemented
-This program will simulate a 2D CA given a file to read initial conditions from and a transition function
+This program will read in a 2DCA from a file and simulate steps according to Conway's game of life every time the user presses enter, until a different character is typed.

-It requires command line input for
+It requires a command line input for
-- number of dimensions of the CA
 - file path to initilizer file